basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

   * install wireguard via `apt install wireguard`
   * generate key pair
     * `wg genkey | tee private.key | wg pubkey > public.key`
-    * Use the pubic key to configure the WireGuard peer on this OpenWRT
+    * Use the pubic key to configure the WireGuard peer on OpenWRT (see instructions above for adding IOS or Android peer)
     * the private key is used below
   * execute following
 ```cat <<EOF >/etc/wireguard/wg0.conf